kmalakoff/resolve-once-map/README.md

 ## resolve-once-map

-Resolves a promise only once and memoizes the result.
+Resolves a promise only once and memoizes the result in a map.

 ## Usage